getsentry/sentry-docs/src/collections/_documentation/guides/integrate-frontend/generate-first-error.md

 ## Step 3: Create New Alerts

 You can create various alert rules per project and let Sentry know when, how, and who you want notified when errors occur in your application. **Alert rules** consist of **Conditions** and **Actions** which are performed once the associated conditions are met.
-Click here to read more about [Alerts](https://docs.sentry.io/workflow/notifications/alerts/).
+For more information, see [Alerts](https://docs.sentry.io/workflow/notifications/alerts/).

-By default, each project is created with one initial alert rule, notifying all project team members (via email) the first time a new **issue** is seen.
+By default, each project is created with one initial alert rule, notifying all project team members (via email) the first time a new **issue** appears.
 This means that the next time the Checkout **error** occurs, you will not be notified about it.

 In this step, you will create a new Alert rule notifying **every time** an event occurs even if it's associated with an already existing **issue**.